ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 ### Pareto Analysis

-The Batch #13 validation study used Pareto analysis to quantify how total process time was distributed across the standardized workflow.
-Unlike the first twelve production logs, this batch focused on validating the process using an improved data collection worksheet rather than introducing additional workflow changes.

-The results demonstrate the Pareto Principle (80/20 Rule).
-Frying accounted for 1,040 seconds (50.66%) of the total measured process time.
+The Batch #13 experimental run used Pareto analysis to quantify how total process time was distributed across the optimized workflow.
+The results perfectly demonstrate the Pareto Principle (80/20 Rule).
+Frying accounted for 1,040 seconds (50.66%) of the total process time.
 Combined with Final Drying and Water Boiling, these three operations represented 81.34% of the total active cycle time.
-In contrast, the remaining preparation steps contributed less than 20%, indicating that optimizing minor preparation tasks alone would have limited impact on overall process efficiency.
+In contrast, the manual preparation steps contributed less than 20%, proving that optimizing minor preparation tasks alone would have a limited impact on system capacity.

-### Validation Study (Batch #13)
+### Experimental Run Analysis (Batch #13)

-Batch #13 served as a single-potato validation study designed to reduce variation associated with handling multiple potatoes.
-Rather than testing new improvements, this experiment verified that the standardized workflow developed during the original twelve trials could be measured consistently using an enhanced Industrial Engineering data collection format.

-Compared with earlier production batches, preparation stages required substantially less time while following the same standardized workflow, supporting the conclusion that much of the observed variation in previous experiments was influenced by increased batch size.
+Batch #13 served as a single-potato experimental run designed to isolate process variation.
+Rather than repeating previous trials, this experiment verified that the standardized parallel workflow could be measured consistently using an enhanced Industrial Engineering data collection format.
+Compared with earlier production batches, preparation stages required substantially less time, supporting the conclusion that much of the observed variation in previous experiments was heavily driven by batch size and thermal recovery limits.

 ### Waiting Time Analysis